vtunka/kojak/README.md

 username: root
 password: root

 Currently Kojak uses SSL certificates as the preferred method of authentication.
-To utilise the client certificate for browser based logins you will need to import the certificate.
+To utilize the client certificate for browser based logins you will need to import the certificate.
 The certificate is can be accessed from /home/koji/.koji.
 Certificates are created for a default set of users which includes koji, kojiadmin, kojira and 3 kojibuilders.